hirosystems/connect/README.md

 #### CONTINUE

-- Done: signature, structured signature, profile
-- Continue: txs, bitcoin
+- Continue: Error handling and unwrapping on rethrow.

 #### TODO